Clinicians and Service Providers

 The toolkit Improving Emergency Care for Adults with Developmental Disabilities is a resource developed by H-CARDD in collaboration with three emergency care teams in Ontario.
 In this toolkit we share implementation tools with emergency providers who are interested in improving the care provided to patients with developmental disabilities.

 You may also want to check similar resources for physicians created by The Queensland Centre for Intellectual and Developmental Disability, Australia.

-The Developmental Disabilities Primary Care Initiative
+The Developmental Disabilities Primary Care Program

-The Developmental Disabilities Primary Care Initiative at Surrey Place Centre (Toronto) has brought together clinicians with expertise in the care of adults with developmental disabilities (DD) to improve primary care and quality of life for these persons.
+The Developmental Disabilities Primary Care Program at Surrey Place (Toronto) has brought together clinicians with expertise in the care of adults with developmental disabilities (DD) to improve primary care and quality of life for these persons.
 They developed tools for primary care providers, including physical health tools, health watch tables, a behavioral and mental health toolbox, and general information about caring for individuals with developmental disabilities.